10 Best Practices for Whelping Puppy Litters

 Second Stage - Hard Labor

 The second stage is marked by her water breaking and active contractions.
 When the water breaks depending on the size of your dog, you can expect about 1/2-1 cup of pale tea colored liquid in the whelping box.
-Check the time when you see her water break or contractions begin.
+(With double coated dogs, this first sign is easily missed, especially if there are many towels in the whelping area to absorb the liquid.
+Check the towels occasionally for excess dampness).
+Check the time when you see her water break or first contractions begin.
 If she has not delivered after 1.5-2 hours, you will want to begin making arrangements to see your vet.

-You will see her sides heaving as see clamps down on contractions and then releases.
-Some girls will also grunt with each contraction.
+Signs of contractions: You will see her sides heaving as she clamps down on contractions and then releases.
+Some girls will also grunt with each contraction, often they will stiffen and extend their hind legs.
 Typically within 30-40 minutes she will produce the first puppy.
 Puppies will tend to come in pairs 20-30 minutes apart.
-Then she will rest for 45 minutes to 1.5 hours while the next pair lines up the the birth canal.
+Then she will rest for 45 minutes to 1.5 hours while the next pair lines up the the birth canal from each horn of the uterus.
 During the rest time she will clean her puppies and let them nurse.
 Nursing stimulates the contractions for the next pair of puppies.

 Puppy Delivered with Amniotic Sac Intact